SamErde/Install-Defender-for-Identity/README.md

-# Migrate-ATA-to-MDI
+# Migrate ATA to MDI

-Install Microsoft Defender for Identity on Windows Server Core and remove Microsoft Advanced Threat Analytics, if it is present.
+For now this is just a quick script to install the Microsoft Defender for Identity on Windows Server Core.
+When done, it will also remove the old Microsoft Advanced Threat Analytics sensor if that is present.